-- 13.2 Where a slightly lower score is obtained (reaching a minimum of 47), the Environmental Health Manager (Licensing) (or anyone appointed by them) will listen to a section of the test to establish whether they are confident in the language proficiency of the applicant.
+- 13.2 Where a slightly lower score is obtained (reaching a minimum of 50), the Business Compliance Manager (or anyone appointed by them) will listen to a section of the test to establish whether they are confident in the language proficiency of the applicant.
 They will either confirm that they have passed or failed this requirement.
-Applicants scoring lower than 47 will be deemed to have failed - 13.3 The cost of tests will be charged to the applicant prior to the test being arranged.
-The current fee for this will be available on the Council's fees and charge sheet, available on the website. - 13.4 If a current licence holder has an existing English-language qualification, such as a GCSE or A-level, licensing officers have delegated authority to exempt a candidate from the Versant test requirement, if satisfied, that the qualification shows a similar or higher ability level. - 13.5 Existing drivers, at the time that this Policy is adopted, must pass this training prior to the renewal of their licence.
+Applicants scoring lower than 50 will be deemed to have failed. - 13.3 The cost of tests will be charged to the applicant prior to the test being arranged.
+The current fee for this will be available on the Council's fees and charge sheet, available on the website. - 13.4 If a candidate holds an existing English-language qualification, such as a GCSE or A-level, licensing officers have delegated authority to exempt a candidate from the Versant test requirement, if satisfied that the qualification shows a similar or higher ability level. - 13.5 Existing drivers, at the time that this Policy is adopted, must pass this training prior to the renewal of their licence, or within the next 12 months if they are due to renew sooner.